vipin-banka/hunk-catalog/README.md

 The sample is focused on sellable item, but localize content can be imported for other entities similarly.

 #### 3.1 Set Localization Policy set
-In "PlugIn.LocalizeEntities.
-PolicySet-1.0.0.json" file set localization details for your entity. see sample [here](https://github.com/vipin-banka/hunk-catalog/blob/maste/engine/Sitecore.Commerce.Engine/wwwroot/data/Environments/PlugIn.LocalizeEntities.PolicySet-1.0.0.json).
+In "PlugIn.LocalizeEntities.PolicySet-1.0.0.json" file set localization details for your entity. see sample [here](https://github.com/vipin-banka/hunk-catalog/blob/maste/engine/Sitecore.Commerce.Engine/wwwroot/data/Environments/PlugIn.LocalizeEntities.PolicySet-1.0.0.json).

 #### 3.2 Add language property to source sellable item class